top of page

 @themomtrotter

 Karen is a Cameroonian- American full-time digital nomad.
 With her contagious beautiful smile and feed, you can't help but feel good and have a smile on your face.
-She is always on the go with a hubby and son, Aiden, exploring the world and inspiring everyone to seek adventures near and abroad.
+She is always on the go with her hubby and son, Aiden, exploring the world and inspiring everyone to seek adventures near and abroad.
 If you want many tips about homeschooling, finance and gentle parenting, Karen is your gal!

 @jetsetterjackie